mattearly/dmpower/README.md

  | --- | --- | --- | --- |
  | [![phb](img/DnD_PHB.png)](http://dnd.wizards.com/products/tabletop-games/rpg-products/rpg_playershandbook) | [![dmg](img/DnD_DMG.png)](http://dnd.wizards.com/products/tabletop-games/rpg-products/dungeon-masters-guide) | [![scag](img/DnD_SCAG.png)](http://dnd.wizards.com/products/tabletop-games/rpg-products/sc-adventurers-guide) | [![vgtm](img/DnD_VGTM.png)](http://dnd.wizards.com/products/tabletop-games/rpg-products/volos-guide-to-monsters) |

 Programmers as accredited in the commit history and contributers file - mostly me but its always nice to have help and I will accept some modifications on a case by case basis if they align with the overall goal of dmpower.
-See the [CONTRIBUTING](CONTRIBUTING.md) file for more information on how you can help with the code.
+See the [CONTRIBUTING](CONTRIBUTING.md) file for more information on how you can help with the code, and of course, feel free to correct or report any typos or issues you find.